shriraamsundaram/count_vowels/README.md

 count_vowels:\
 Open specified file and get the file Pointer.\
 Check if file Pointer is not null.\
-Get each character from file using fgetc (FILE GET CHARACTER) until EOF (EOF) and process the obtained character in switch case statement.\
+Get each character from file using fgetc (FILE GET CHARACTER) until EOF (End Of File macro) and process the obtained character in switch case statement.\
 We have to increment the count for cases 'a', 'e', 'i', 'o', u and 'A', 'E', 'I', 'O', 'U' (the problem statement skipped mentioning Uppercase- seemed intentional).

 1. We create a fairly small file and test this.